oxheadalpha/teztnets/idiazabalnet-about.markdown

 ⚠️  initially, 67% of the stake will belong to Nomadic Labs bakers, in order to facilitate debugging.

+⚠️  Idiazabalnet restarts regularly.
+To prepare for a network restart, you must clear your node and client files, backing private keys up if applicable.

 ### Report bugs

 You are encouraged to run the baker in debug mode: